tanish1729/CNN-for-FashionMNIST/README.md

 # Convolutional Neural Network
 ## Trained and Tested on FashionMNIST Dataset
 ---
+- `data/` contains the downloaded dataset
+- `models/` contains the saved CNN model
+- `CNN.ipynb` contains the code for the entire project
+---
 - We start off by gathering and visualising the data.
 - Then, the first model we train is a simple linear model followed by the second model in which we introduce non-linearities.